Adam Peters: Washington Commanders

 Peters was named general manager of the Washington Commanders on January 15, 2024.
-He hired Dan Quinn as head coach and overhauled the team's roster, headlined by selecting quarterback Jayden Daniels second overall in the 2024 NFL draft.
-In Peters' first season, the Commanders recorded their highest win total and first NFC Championship Game appearance since 1991.
+He hired Dan Quinn as head coach and selected quarterback Jayden Daniels second overall in the 2024 NFL draft.
+In Peters' first season, the Commanders recorded their highest win total and reached their first NFC Championship Game appearance since 1991.

 Personal life

 Peters is married to Jennifer Peters; the couple have two daughters.
 Growing up in the San Francisco Bay Area, he was inspired by former 49ers tight end Brent Jones to play the position.
-In September 2025, he joined a search committee led by UCLA Bruins athletic director Martin Jarmond to assist with identifying their next head football coach.
+In late 2025, Peters was part of a UCLA search committee that assisted with selecting Bob Chesney as the team's head football coach.